preiter93/reduce-workspace-recipe/README.md

 </div>

-`cargo-reduce-workspace-recipe` post-processes `cargo-chef` recipes for workspaces with multiple interdependent members.
+`cargo-reduce-workspace-recipe` reduces `cargo-chef` recipes for multi-member workspaces by removing dependencies that are unrelated to the targeted member.
+This results in improved Docker caching.

 ## Problem